edadma/backslash/docs/regular-command-reference.md

 ### Description

-Computes the *ceiling function*, maps the argument to the least integer greater than or equal to it.
+Ceiling function.
+Maps the argument to the least integer greater than or equal to it.

 ### Input